 The plan for the day was to drive through L’Isle sur la Sorgue to the Senanque Abbaye, then Gordes and the area near Bonnieux where I wanted to visit a vineyard.
 I immediately got us lost, heading north out of Villeneuve instead of south.
 A pharmacist in a little town got us headed back into Avignon, then it was another half hour of insane traffic trying to find the road to Gordes.
 [Comment to readers: I remember riding on quiet country roads with little or no traffic but those apparently don’t exist anymore.
 Driving is enough to give the unwary heart palpitations much less being on one of these roads biking.]

 We got to the Senanque Abbaye without any problems.
 It was lovely but more touristy then I expected.
-[And I’ll write more about this and other abbeys and cathedrals in another post.]
+[See more pictures and information in my Cathedrals and Abbeys post.]

 From the Abbaye, we drove into Gordes, parked and walked around.
-[We stayed here for two nights on my first trip, at a lovely hotel on the edge of town overlooking the valley.
-I saw the hotel as we walked around and remember a wonderful meal there.]
+We didn’t have a lot of time to spend but as the gallery below illustrates, it’s a lovely town.
+[We stayed here for two nights on my first trip, at a beautiful hotel on the edge of town overlooking the valley.
+I saw the hotel as we walked around and remember having a wonderful meal there.]

 September 6, 2015